point-h2020/point-2.0.0/lib/bindings/java-binding/README.md

 # Prerequisites

 In order to build and run the java samples:

--Install Java oracle and Maven
+- Install JDK and Maven
--Configure $JAVA_HOME pointing to your Java installation
+- Configure $JAVA_HOME pointing to your Java installation

 # Build
 Execute:

-$ mvn clean install
+- ```$ mvn clean install```

-eu_pursuit_client_BlackadderWrapper.so will be placed in /tml/ folder.
+- eu_pursuit_client_BlackadderWrapper.so will be placed in /tmp/ folder.

 # Usage
--Add to your pom.xml the java-binding dependency:
+- Add to your pom.xml the java-binding dependency:
 ```
 <dependency>
   <groupId>eu.pursuit</groupId>